tndatacommons/tndata_backend/tndata_backend/goals/api_docs/useractionviewset_v2.md

 * `id`: A unique identifier for the `UserAction`
 * `user`: A unique identifier for the `User`
 * `action`: An object that represents the `Action` selected by the user
-* `next_reminder`: a date/time in the user's local timezone for the next push notification for this action (may be null if nothing is scheduled)
-* `custom_trigger`: An object that represent's the user's created `Trigger`, i.e. information about when notifications for this action should be sent.
+* `trigger`: An object that represent's the user's created `Trigger` or the default trigger associated with the Action (i.e. information about when notifications for this action should be sent).
 It will contain the following additional data:

       - `id`: Unique ID of the Trigger
       - `name`: The trigger's name